hms-dbmi/CHIEF/README.md

 python3 Get_CHIEF_patch_feature.py
 ````
 ### WSI-level model(CHIEF)
-There are already some extracted features for the patch images, please [download]() them first.Put it under `./Downstream/Tumor_origin/src/feature`.
+There are already some extracted features for the patch images, please [weights](https://drive.google.com/drive/folders/1uRv9A1HuTW5m_pJoyMzdN31bE1i-tDaV?usp=sharing) them first.Put it under `./Downstream/Tumor_origin/src/feature`.
 The docker images are already included and do not need to be downloaded.

 ````
 import torch, torchvision